stilllman/dockerfiles/README.md

 container running with `--name snapserver`, the client should connect to it.
-To play audio, the client needs access to the sound device, so you must give it access when running the container docker run --rm --name snapclient --device=/dev/snd:/dev/snd snapclient
+To play audio, the client needs access to the sound device, so you must give it access when running the container docker run --rm --name snapclient --net=snapcast_nw --device=/dev/snd snapclient